Skip to content

 Vehicle options and pricing

 Every Prague–Budapest transfer is a private booking for your group alone.
-The Premium Sedan, a Mercedes E-Class or equivalent, carries up to 3 passengers and 3 large suitcases from €420 one-way.
-The Premium SUV, a Mercedes GLE or equivalent, takes up to 4 passengers and 4 large bags with extra legroom — welcome on a six-hour drive — from around €495.
+The Premium Sedan carries up to 3 passengers and 3 large suitcases from €759 one-way.
+The Premium SUV takes up to 4 passengers and 4 large bags with extra legroom — welcome on a five-hour drive — from €1,000.

 What's included